 Building credit is incredibly important, and your college years are an excellent time to do it.
 As you leave school, you will need to be prepared to handle your finances on your own as you enter into your career of choice.
 Navigating financial obligations and all the other particularities that come along with adult life can be intimidating and overwhelming for young adults.
 But establishing your own credit history while an undergraduate will put you one step ahead of your peers, making everything else a bit more manageable.

-While your credit report is primarily used to determine your eligibility for financial products, that is not the only purpose it serves.
+While your credit reports are primarily used to determine your eligibility for financial products, that is not the only purpose it serves.
 You might be surprised to learn that your credit score can also impact where you live, who you work for, and what your insurance premiums look like.
 If you are looking to move into an apartment after you leave the dorms, the landlord or leasing company will need to see your credit score to approve your application.
-There is even a possibility that a potential employer may pull a copy of your credit report before hiring you.
+There is even a possibility that a potential employer may pull a copy of your credit reports before hiring you.
 Building a solid credit history before you even finish your college degree can set you up for success as you enter into the next phase of your life.

 How To Build Credit as a College Student